 Terry Memory and Gemma Lynch-Memory founded 13 Seeds Hemp Farm in 2015 after a decade of research into the potential of the Hemp Plant to be viable Agribusiness crop for their farm in Southern Tasmania.
-In 1997 while travelling around Europe the couple saw for the first time vast fields of Hemp growing in Romania for fibre.
+In 1997 while traveling around Europe the couple saw for the first time vast fields of Hemp growing in Romania for fiber.
 They were struck by the apparent robustness and vigour of the plant with the fields appearing on city fringes and in more rural locations.

 In 2004 one of their six young children developed chronic Psoriasis which left him covered in numerous skin lesions.
 In an attempt to find a cure for their son's condition they sort the help of Melbourne’s top Psoriasis specialist.
 He prescribed a cream that showed great initial results but was made from over 25 different ingredients.

 Terry and Gemma believed that it was potentially only one of the compounds at work so began the exhaustive task of isolating each ingredient and using that on their son exclusively to see if they could attain the same results.
 As they had already done some early research into the various applications of Hemp Oil as both a topical and internal healing agent, they were keen to try it on their son in isolation.

 They found after only two weeks of both topical (directly on the lesions) and internal (taking one tablespoon morning and night) that their son's Psoriasis almost completely cleared.
 When coupled with Vitamin D therapy (direct Sunlight) his Psoriasis completely disappeared.